Cockapoo Advice guide (Before you buy)

 Do Cockapoos shed?

-This Poodle Cocker Spaniel mix is a low, non-shedding dog with a little dog odor.
+This Poodle Cocker Spaniel mix is a low non-shedding dog with little dog odor.

 Are Cockapoos hypoallergenic?